 Can any single analysis of the price of a stock account for investors as diverse as the pension fund of an American state, a day trader, an elderly retiree, and a 22 year old who's directed all of the contributions of her 401(k) into a S&P 500 index fund?
 Can the irrationalities of one position counter fully the irrationalities of other positions?

 Intrinsic Value Versus Efficient Markets

 Can you really condense that belief into a single price all day, every day?
 Can that price really be correct?
 After all, not everyone with a stake in the price of a stock makes an visible economic decision about that stock every day.
 Some people buy and hold for years, quite happily.

 Meanwhile, the intrinsic value of a stock—the underlying business, its assets, its debt, its ability to make revenue on invested capital—continues despite investor sentiment.
 Of course, investor sentiment may affect the business's ability to take on short or long term debt, to approve plans which require shareholder votes, and to make other management decisions—but these are discrete events, not continual votes in a second-by-second popularity contest.

 Does that mean the stock market is inherently chaotic and inefficient?
-No. Over time, successful businesses thrive and unsuccessful or unscrupulous business go out of business.
+No. Over time, successful businesses thrive.
+Unsuccessful or unscrupulous companies go out of business.
 A well-managed business may have lean years and great years, but it'll continue making money for its investors.
 Similarly, a failing business may descend into penny stock status before going bankrupt.

 There will be inefficiencies in the market.
 There's incomplete information about stocks.
 There are fears.
 There are structural reasons why large players in the market (pension funds, hedge funds, institutional investors regulated by the SEC) can only take limited positions for limited times.
 More than that, there's asymmetry all over.

-How Do Value Investors Find Market Inefficiencies?
+Value Investors Find Market Inefficiencies